mikaello/gitlab-bookmarks/README.md

 Usage of ./gitlab-bookmarks:
   -baseurl string
-        the base url of your GitLab instance, including protocol scheme (default "https://gitlab.com") -maxpages int
+        the base url of your GitLab instance, including protocol scheme (default "https://gitlab.com") -group value
+        group to search for projects (use multiple flags for more groups), if not set all groups will be searched -maxpages int
-        the maximum number of pages to fetch, GitLab API is paginated (default 2, 100 per page) -token string
+        the maximum number of pages to fetch, GitLab API is paginated (default 5, 100 per page) -token string
-        a token with API read permissions (not necessary, but only public projects without)
+        a token with API read permissions, not required, but only public repos without
 ```

 ## Install